-Based on an average of the two scoring models, our portfolios already have high ESG scores, ranging from 3.21 to 3.57 out of a score of 5.
+Based on an average of the two scoring models, our portfolios have ESG scores ranging from 3.21 to 3.61 out of a score of 5.

 We’re also adding 2 new ESG ETFs into our investable universe: iShares ESG Aware MSCI USA ETF and iShares ESG Aware MSCI Emerging Markets ETF.
 You might not see the ETFs in your portfolio straight away, but they may be included in your next portfolio re-optimisation.
 And of course, even with the new additions, we’ll always focus on maintaining your portfolio's risk-adjusted returns.

 ESG ratings by StashAway portfolio

 Nordea.com.
 2021.
 Sustainable finance at Nordea. [online] Available at:

 Ussif.org.
 2021.
 Sustainable investing assets reach $12 trillion as reported by the US SIF Foundation’s biennial Report on US Sustainable, Responsible and Impact Investing Trends. [online] Available at: